 If you are diabetic, the best solution for your medical condition is to speak with your doctor.
 While we would like to be of more assistance in this matter, the truth is that diagnosis and prescribed medical solutions should be done in the presence of a professional with the right tools and equipment.

 With that said, we will entertain the subject by saying that it could be possible that most of the dry mouth may not be attributed to just the diabetes condition.
 After all, being diabetic means that you will have to take medications for the condition, if you aren’t already.
+Lower the cost of your diabetes medication by using coupons.
+There are many online services that offer coupons for monthly prescriptions like a tradjenta coupon.
+These services have helped many medical patients save money on their monlthy prescription expense.

 This means that if you’re already on medications for Type 1 or Type 2 diabetes, some of the reason behind the dry mouth, could be attributed to the medication.
 The initial first reaction is to increase your water intake.
 Studies show that most American don’t drink enough water in a day as needed by the body.